Strengthen the Brand

 How can businesses drive sufficiency?
 The business for sufficiency framework

-In this paper, Laura Niessen and Nancy Bocken present the Business for Sufficiency (BfS) framework that shows the wide range of strategies available for firms that want to support sustainable lifestyles.
+In this paper, Laura Niessen and Nancy Bocken present the Business for Sufficiency (BfS) framework, which shows the wide range of strategies available for firms that want to support sustainable lifestyles.
 It offers valuable insight for practitioners working with their marketing teams to promote sustainable attitudes and behavioural changes.